VeronikaVaraksina1/crm-dashboard-markup/README.md

 -   **SASS (SCSS)**: A preprocessor for writing CSS with enhanced features like variables, mixins, and nested styles.
 -   **JavaScript (JS)**: Adds interactivity and dynamic functionality to the project.
 -   **Gulp**: A task runner for automating development workflows, including compiling, minifying, and optimizing assets.
+-   **GSAP (GreenSock Animation Platform)**: A powerful animation library used to create smooth and complex animations for elements within the application.

 ## Features